-This bill modifies provisions barring certain aliens from admission and addresses other immigration-related issues.
+This bill modifies provisions barring certain non-U.S. nationals (aliens under federal law) from admission and addresses other immigration-related issues.

 The bill repeals various admissions bars against aliens who were unlawfully present in the United States for certain amounts of time.